 Come explore the museum’s 19 rooms of art, culture and history!
 See some of the collection highlights here.

-Memorial Hall Museum is now open for the 2017 season!
-Open weekends only in May; Tuesday through Sunday (closed Monday) June through October.
-Hours: 11 am–4:30 pm.
+Memorial Hall Museum is now closed for the winter season.
+We open again in May, 2018.
 Follow our Facebook pages for musings, exhibit preparations, “Website Wednesdays,” and the latest updates.

 Admission is $6 for adults; $3 for youth and students 6-21.
 The museum is also open by appointment or for school groups; please call 413-774-7476 ext 10 if you would like to schedule a group tour.
 Get directions here.